(or select a category to narrow it down)

 Essentially, the suit claims the annual elk hunt in Grand Teton National Park cannot be justified by current science and data, is a threat to public safety and jeopardizes the grizzly bear, a protected species under the federal Endangered Species Act.

 No. Each of the plaintiffs has filed this suit as individuals.
-However, each is a board member of Wyoming Wildlife Advocates.
+However, Nelson is a board member of Wyoming Wildlife Advocates, and Mayo is a former board member.

 NEPA is an act of Congress passed in 1969.
 It requires federal agencies to analyze the environmental effects of certain activities it undertakes.
 That analysis is undertaken through an environmental impact statement process.
 The EIS typically presents alternatives to the action being considered and includes extensive public participation.
 To determine if a full EIS is necessary for a particular activity, an environment assessment is conducted.